toofan65/xxmrig/doc/CPU_MAX_USAGE.md

 ### Known issues and usage

 * This option has no effect if miner already generated CPU configuration, to prevent config generation use `"autosave":false,`.
-* Only threads count can be changed, for 1 core CPU this option has no effect, for 2 core CPU only 2 values possible 50% and 80%, for 4 cores: 25%, 50%, 75%, 80%. etc.
+* Only threads count can be changed, for 2 core CPU only 2 values possible 50% and 80%, for 4 cores: 25%, 50%, 75%, 80%. etc.
 * You CPU may limited by other factors, eg cache.